Michael Harris II Player Props: Braves vs. Phillies

 - Harris II is batting .249 with eight doubles, six home runs and 12 walks.

-- Harris II is batting .421 with one homer during his last outings and is riding a four-game hitting streak.
+- Harris II will look to extend his five-game hitting streak.
+He's batting .474 with one homer during his last games.

-- Harris II has picked up an RBI in 22.0% of his games this year, with more than one RBI in 10.0% of his games.
-He has also produced three or more runs in three contests.
+- Harris II has an RBI in 11 of 51 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.